donfaustinocortizone/Nashville96/README.md

 2. Select the theme with both Appearance and Window Manager.

 ### Tips and tricks

+**Desktop icon labels**

-Unlike Chicago95, the desktop icon colored labels come disabled by default.
+Unlike Chicago95, the desktop icon labels come disabled by default.
 To revert that:
 1. Go to where your theme is located which is `~/.themes/` if installed locally, if installed globally then go to `/usr/share/themes`.
 2. Open the folder of the theme you want to change, and then  navigate to `gtk-3.0/apps`.
 3. Open `xfce.css` with your editor of choice.